hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

   - fastapi
   - security
 ---
+We are going to allow the user to login using its Google Credentials via OAuth in our `FastAPI` project.

 {% include toc icon="cog" title="Content" %}

 {% include figure image_path="/assets/posts/google-login/header.png" alt="Header image" caption="" %}

-# Introduction
-We are going to allow the user to register and generate a JWT token to operate with our API (`FastAPI`) using Google LogIn.

 # Requirements
 This guide assumes you already have installed in your system `python3.8` (or newer).